Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Some years back I was getting ready for a big craft show.
 I had made a batch of each of my soaps (10 different scents) in preparation.
 I cut it a little too close, and didn’t have time to package all of them before I left for the show.

 It was a three-day show some distance away from home.
 My sister loaned me her little motor home, which I was going to stay in and use as my base of operations.
-When I was packing up I gathered my unlabeled soaps in several tray boxes, along with the printed labels and packaging materials.
+When I was packing up to go to the show, I gathered my unlabeled soaps in several tray boxes, along with the printed labels and packaging materials.
 My plan was drive down, get set up, and finish labeling the soap the night before and the morning of the show.
 Since I had total certainty that I could tell the different soaps apart (“The nose knows,” after all!), I didn’t take the time to put a label on the groups of soaps identifying which were which.

 All was well when I arrived at the location.
 I got my booth set up and everything ready.
 Of course, after the long drive and work setting up, I was exhausted.
 I figured I’d get a good nights sleep and have plenty of time to finish labeling the rest of the soap in the morning, before the show opened at noon.